FraunhoferIWES/foxes/docs/source/index.rst

 .. image:: ../../Logo_FOXES.svg
     :align: center

+.. versionadded:: 1.7.7
+    New command line application `era52foxes`, converting data files from ERA5 NetCDF format into a regular UTM based grid that is readable by the `LatLonFieldData` states class.

 .. versionadded:: 1.7.6
     All algorithms now accept the new optional parameter `max_wake_length_km`, reducing the number of target points in wake calculations.
 Note that this replaces the correcponding parameter in some of the wake frames, like `DynamicWakes` or `Streamlines2D`.

-.. versionchanged:: 1.7.4
-    Removed the `pre_rotor` flag from turbine models.
-The position before or after the rotor model is now automatically determined based on the overlap of model output variables and the newly introduced input variables of the selected rotor model.

-.. versionadded:: 1.7.4
-    New command line application `wrf2foxes`, converting data files from WRF-NEWA NetCDF format into a regular UTM based grid that is readable by the `FieldData` states class.
-The subsequent *foxes* run might then be faster than using the `NEWAStates` class.

-.. versionadded:: 1.7.4
-    New ambient states `SingleStateField`, for heterogeneous data in NetCDF formatw ithout state dimension, e.g. the mean field output of the application `foxes_create_mean_dataset`.

 Welcome to FOXES
 ================